stamparm/maltrail/README.md

   1.5M-row trail set costs the Rust sensor ~1.1-1.5 s, and 300,000 packets take under a second.
   That ratio comes out around **3×**, and it is not the packet path.
 * **steady state** — startup measured separately with a 1-packet replay and subtracted.
-This is the per-packet cost, and it is the **30-37×** above.
+This is the per-packet cost, and it is the **21-37×** above.

-Trail loading is the one place the old sensor still wins: it mmaps a prebuilt `trails.csv.bin` sidecar, so its *warm* start is faster than building the store from CSV.
+Trail loading is the one place the old sensor still wins: it mmaps a prebuilt `trails.csv.bin` sidecar, so its *warm* start is faster than building the store from CSV — 1.25 s against 2.24 s on the Pi.
 That cost is paid once per process; the packet path is paid 300,000 times.

 Both numbers move with hardware, so measure your own — and note the harness reports `events=0` for both sensors on this mix, because it is deliberately benign traffic.
 Detections add event-logging cost on top.

-Memory does not grow with cores: the 1.5M-trail store is **68.5 MB**, built in 1.2 s and shared immutably by every worker.
+Memory does not grow with cores: the 1.5M-trail store is **68.5 MB**, shared immutably by every worker.
+Building it is the startup cost above — 1.2 s on a laptop CPU, 2.2 s on a Raspberry Pi 5 — and it is paid once per process, not per worker.

-**One capture worker by default** — 1.8M packets/s on an eight-core laptop CPU and 3.7M on a Ryzen 9 5900X, which is enough for almost any sensor host.
+**One capture worker by default** — 1.25M packets/s on a Raspberry Pi 5, 1.8M on an eight-core laptop CPU, 3.7M on a Ryzen 9 5900X.
+Even the Pi clears gigabit on one core, which is enough for almost any sensor host.
 Extra workers are an explicit opt-in (`CAPTURE_FANOUT`), because the kernel flow-hashes capture while the scan heuristics count per source: of the heuristic alerts one worker raises, 91% survive at 2 sockets, 86% at 4, 65% at 8.
 Exact trail detection is identical at every worker count.
 Scale